-GlobalSign records details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
-GlobalSign makes these records available to its Qualified Auditor as proof of the CA's compliance with associated CA audit scheme stipulated in introduction.
+GlobalSign records events related to the security of their Certificate Systems, Certificate Management Systems and Root CA Systems.
+GlobalSign records events related to its actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.

+GlobalSign makes these records available to its Qualified Auditor as proof of the CA's compliance with these Requirements.